Greed Motivates and Destroys

 A century ago, some nations experimented with communism.
 The theory was that everybody worked for the good of the state, which ensured that nobody suffered from want or neglect.
 But, the theory was tripped up by human nature.
 If everybody received the same rewards whether they busted a gut or goofed off then most people chose to take it easy.
 The result was an economy that could only make poor quality goods and services very inefficiently and could not properly feed its people.

-Self interest overcomes this but can turn toxic when it becomes selfish interest.
+Self-interest overcomes this but can turn toxic when it becomes selfish interest.
 This is where we meet psychiatrist Neel Burton.
-He writes (Psychology Today, October 2014) that “While greed may be good for economies, it may not be so good for individuals.”
+He writes in Psychology Today, that “While greed may be good for economies, it may not be so good for individuals.”

 Some people become consumed by greed and will do anything to gather more of what they crave whether money, admiration, power, or something else.
 Such a quest overcomes compassion, love, and humanity and destroys families, communities, businesses, and entire economies.